J-1 Visa Logistics Analyst Jobs

 Check whether your home country triggers the two-year rule

 Some Logistics Analyst placements funded by U.S. government grants or involving skills on the Exchange Visitor Skills List carry a two-year home residency requirement.
-Confirm your country's status with your designated sponsor before accepting an offer to avoid H-1B transition complications later.
+Confirm your country's status with your designated sponsor before accepting an offer to avoid H-1B visa transition complications later.

 Align your job offer letter with OFLC wage benchmarks